p1983-web/ms1-kayaking-project/README.md

 #### Universal Features Across the Site

 ###### Logo and Navigation Bar
 The Navigation Bar is at the top of the webpage.
 The logo and nav links all change colour and are highlighted when hovered over.
 The nav links direct the user to the correct page of the website.
 When the logo is clicked on it will take the user to the home page.
 When the page is active, I used bootstraps class .text-uppercase.
 This causes all the letters to be capitalized and made the text a different colour.
 By having both these features accessibility is improved.
 When on smaller devices the nav goes underneath the logo and it is centred.
 For the larger screens, the nav is aligned to the right-hand side of the page and is on the same line as the Logo.
-I used white-space:nowrap to stop the (Request a Quote) from splitting when the size of the screen in lowered.
-The colour of the nav is our off-white and the text is the main green colour.
+The colour of the nav is dark grey with lighter grey nav links.

 ###### Responsiveness